lmorel3/guard-php/README.md

 - _Coming soon_

 ## Getting started
-Guard is not published on DockerHub yet but you can have a try using the example.
+You can have a try using the example.

 1. First, edit _/etc/hosts_ and add the following lines:
 ```